Weak normality of families of meromorphic mappings and bubbling in higher dimensions

-{\slsf Note.} Let us make a final note about the goals of this paper.
-We describe the most reasonable (on our opinion) notions of convergence of meromorphic mappings and conclude that the {\slsf weak} one is the most appropriate.
-At the same time we detect that if a {\slsf weakly} converging sequence doesn't converge {\slsf strongly} then this imposes very serious restrictions on the target manifold (it is forced to contain many rational curves) and in some cases (ex. iterations) this puts strong constraints also on the sequence itself.
+{\slsf Notes.
+1.} Let us make a final note about the goals of this paper.
+On our opinion the most interesting information about a converging sequence of meromorphic mappings is concentrated near the ``limit`` of their indeterminacy sets.
+We describe the most reasonable (in our opinion) notions of convergence of meromorphic mappings and conclude that the {\slsf weak} one is the most appropriate.
+At the same time we detect that if a {\slsf weakly/gamma} converging sequence doesn't converge {\slsf strongly} then this imposes very serious restrictions on the target manifold (it is forced to contain many rational curves).
+In some cases (ex. iterations) this puts strong constraints also on the sequence itself.

+{\slsf 2.} Domains of convergence of holomorphic functions of several variables were, probably, for the first time considered by G. Julia in \cite{J}.
+In \cite{J} and then in \cite{CT} it was proved that these domains are (in some sense) pseudoconvex.
+Domains of convergence of meromorphic functions of several variables were studied in \cite{Sa} and then in \cite{Ru}.
+In these early papers convergence was understood as holomorphic (\ie uniform) convergence outside of the union of indeterminacy sets of meromorphic mappings in question.

 {\slsf Acknowledgement.} We are grateful to Alexander Rashkovskii for explaining to us the Example \ref{rash} with unbounded Monge-Amp\`ere masses.

 \newsect[MER-MAP]{Topologies on the space of meromorphic mappings}